tdwg/bdq/tg2/_review/docs/list/bdqffdq/index.md

 - Name: bdqffdq:improvedBy
 - Preferred Label: improved By
-- Definition: ImprovementTarget that would have data quality improved by Assertions resulting from an Amendment.
+- Definition: The bdqffdq:ImprovementTarget that would have data quality improved by bdqffdq:Assertions resulting from a bdqffdq:Amendment.
 - Range [ owl:someValuesFrom bdqffdq:improvedBy ]
 - Comments: Originally had Domain: Amendment and Range: ImprovementTarget.
-Asserts that an ImprovementTarget could be improved by the Amendment.
+Asserts that a bdqffdq:ImprovementTarget could be improved by the bdqffdq:Amendment.
-Object property that describes an Amendment, as part of the ImprovementTarget, that would improve data ActedUpon by some set of Measures or Validations.
-This can be used to determine which Measures and Validations are improved upon by a given Amendment.
+Object property that describes a bdqffdq:Amendment, as part of the bdqffdq:ImprovementTarget, that would improve data bdqffdq:ActedUpon by a set of bdqffdq:Measures or bdqffdq:Validations.
+This can be used to determine which bdqffdq:Measures and bdqffdq:Validations are improved upon by a given bdqffdq:Amendment.

 ********************